 Thomas Aquilina, Edinburgh School of Architecture and Landscape Architecture, Material Economies

 Thomas Aquilina won the 2012 scholarship for his proposal 'Material Economies: recycling practices in informal settlements along African longitude 30ºE', addressing recycling in informal African settlements.
 Lord Foster, chair of the judges, praised the proposal its 'sympathetic awareness of the social issues within self-built communities'.
 Describing his approach to the scholarship brief, Thomas said 'rather than looking at the informal settlement as a problem, I want to look at it as an inspiration; that its very informality can achieve efficient and entrepreneurial practices of recycling.
 This project aims to explore and learn from the material economies of the African city.'

-Thomas will travel for 12 weeks from mid-July, and will visit six cities: Cairo, Khartoum, Kampala, Kigali, Lusaka and Johannesburg.
+Thomas travelled for 12 weeks visiting six cities: Cairo, Khartoum, Kampala, Kigali, Lusaka and Johannesburg.
 You can read his full proposal below.

-Thomas will document his journey and will work in co-ordination with Mwelu Foundation, and will have an opportunity to present his research at Foster + Partners later in the year.
+Thomas will document his journey and work with Mwelu Foundation .
+He presented his research at Foster + Partners and at the RIBA last year.

 The jury also highly commended two further submissions: ‘America’s Survival from Suicide’ by Green Vangogh of Bath University – a proposal to study urban development in 12 cities across the USA; and a study by John Killock of the University of Westminster, London, which explores the potential for co-housing to accommodate ageing populations in India and China.